akiellor/akiellor.github.io/src/posts/12-building-a-keyboard.md

 This project taught me a lot about electronics especially soldering and microcontroller firmware, but more importantly it has given me a lot more confidence to try some more hardware projects.

-It is all stuff that can be learned!
+It is all stuff that can be learned.

 ![Complete](./posts/12-building-a-keyboard/06-complete.jpg)